4 July 2017

 Ensuring community buy-in to a scheme is essential to its long-term success and longevity.
 However it is also important that you engage them in the right elements of the scheme, ones where they can have a genuine involvement, areas which are not technical and where they will see the outcome of their involvement.
 Art installations provide a perfect opportunity to co-design an installation with the community, tapping into the history of an area, reconnecting the community with their place and creating a greater sense of ownership enabling long-term stewardship of the interventions.
 Using real-life case-studies Sam Neal will explore the opportunities and challenges of community engagement and co-design, looking at how designers can best use the wealth of experience, expertise and passion which is present in a local community to enhance their schemes and ensure long-term success.

-Where speakers have granted their permission, their pdf presentations are below - please note these will be removed from this page on 4th August.
-CIHT members can view event presentations at any time by logging into their CIHT member area.
+Where speakers have granted their permission, their pdf presentations are available for CIHT members to view in their CIHT member area.

 T: 020 7336 1570